tpm2-software/tpm2-tools/man/tpm2_print.1.md

   * **-t**, **--type**:

     Required.
 Type of data structure.
-Only TPMS_ATTEST is presently supported.
+Only TPMS\_ATTEST and TPMS\_CONTEXT are presently supported.

   * **-f**, **--file**: